barelyknown/enum_to_sym/README.md

 ```

 This gem changes that behavior so that enum attributes return symbols instead.
+It also adds an `is?(name)` method as an alternative based on a [comment made in this thread](https://github.com/rails/rails/pull/13448).

 ```ruby
 class Foo < ActiveRecord::Base